scoskey/m189/syllabus.md

-# Math 187 syllabus
+# Math 189, Spring 2023

 ## Course information

-Meeting times: M,W,F from 10:30&ndash;11:20am
+Meeting times: M,W,F from 1:30&ndash;2:45pm
-Meeting place: MB 139
-Textbook: Edward Scheinerman, *Mathematics: a discrete introduction*, 3rd edition
-Web site: `scoskey.org/m187`
+Textbook: Oscar Levin, *Discrete Mathematics: An Open Introduction*, 3rd ed
+Lecture notes: Lecture notes will be made available via OneNote
+Homework: [Homework is published here](homework) and collected via Gradescope
-My email: `scoskey@boisestate.edu`
+Contact: `scoskey@boisestate.edu`
-My office: MB 238-B
-Office hours: M,W,F from 11:30am&ndash;12:00pm, Tu from 10:30&ndash;11:00, and by appointment
+Office hours: TBA, and by appointment

-## Course goals
+## Course description

-This course may differ from the math courses you have had in the past.
-Rather than focusing solely on calculation and answer, we will seek to be able to justify why an answer is correct based on logical principles.
-Such a justification is referred to as a *proof*, and is the central concept in mathematics.
-We aim to explore the process of mathematical inquiry and discovery and learn skills for giving proofs that allow others to verify our conclusions are correct.
-In this class it will be more important to be able to ask good questions than to find solutions, and more important to find flaws in a given answer than to blindly apply a formula.
+This course may differ a little from the math courses you have had in the past.
+Rather than focusing solely on calculation and answer, we will spend some time learning the language to express complex statements and the logic to verify they are correct.
+We will spend particular effort in learning mathematical induction, which is a method to prove a statement is true in infinitely many cases at once.

-As a backdrop for learning about mathematical formalism and proofs, we will learn about several different areas of mathematics: logic, sets, functions, number theory, and graph theory.
+In addition to studying mathematical language and logic, we will cover several key content areas including combinatorics, graph theory, and number theory.

-## Anticipated learning outcomes
+### Anticipated learning outcomes

-* Possess an introductory level of knowledge in logic, sets, functions, number theory, and graph theory
-* Read and write mathematical proofs in content areas
+* Comfort reading and writing mathematical language and logic
-* Read, comprehend, and explain formal mathematical definitions and statements (of the appropriate level)
+* Read proofs and apply mathematical statements
+* Possess knowledge in content areas
+* Appreciation for abstract mathematics, problem-solving, rigor

-## Rough plan
+### Rough plan

-* Weeks 1&ndash;3: Chapters 1-2
-* Weeks 4&ndash;6: Chapter 3-4
+* Weeks 1-4: Mathematical language, sets and functions, combinatorics
+* Week 5: Catch-up and take-home exam
-* Weeks 7&ndash;9: Chapters 4-5
+* Weeks 6-9: Sequences, induction, logic, proofs
+* Week 10: Catch-up and take-home exam
-* Weeks 10&ndash;12: Chapter 7
+* Weeks 11-14: Graph theory, modular arithmetic
-* Weeks 13&ndash;15: Chapter 9
+* Weeks 15-16: Catch-up and take-home exam

+### Course format

+The course will be delivered through synchronous remote class sessions.
+Each session will include a mixture of questions on previous material, discussion of new material, and group activities.

 ## Grading

-* Exam one 15%
-* Exam two 15%
-* Exam three 15%
-* Final (semi-cumulative) 25%
-* Daily prep and classwork 5%
-* Homework 25%

-## Tentative exam dates

-* Exam one: Monday, September 17
-* Exam two: Monday, October 15
-* Exam three: Monday, November 12
-* Final: Wednesday, December 12 from 12:00&ndash;2:00pm

-## Daily prep and classwork
+### Attendance, participation, and group activities 20%

-Reading may be assigned prior to each class.
-You are expected to arrive prepared to ask questions and discuss the material.
-Much of our class time will be devoted to group activities and homework assignments.
-Daily participation and collaboration are required.
-Sometimes in-class activities will be collected in order to provide fast feedback.
-A small discretionary portion of your grade will be based on preparation, attention, and collaboration during class time, and completion of in-class activities.
+You are expected to attend remote class sessions, and to be prepared to ask questions and discuss the material.
+Following the discussion, we will work on group activities, which will be submitted as a group via gradescope.
+A portion of your grade will be based on your attendance, preparedness, attention, collaboration, and completion of these activities.

-## Homework
+### Homework assignments 35%

-Homework assignments will be given weekly, and collected on the following Tuesday at 12pm.
-I will check your work for completeness, and spot-check certain problems for correcteness and mathematical style.
-You are encouraged to collaborate with your peers, you are welcome to use online resources when you are stuck.
-But please keep in mind that you must always fully understand your solutions and most importantly *write them in your own words*.
+Homework will be assigned each week via Webwork.
+Most exercises will be graded by the system, but a few may be typewritten and instructor-graded.
+You are encouraged to collaborate with your peers, and to use any available resources.
+For typewritten answers, please keep in mind that you must always fully understand your solutions and most importantly *write them in your own words*.

+### Take-home exams 15% x3

+Take-home exams will be given during the 5th week, 10th week, and the finals week of the class.